-We first review the classical Gysin sequences for sphere bundles.
-Let $C$ be manifold and $\pi:E\to C$ an oriented sphere bundle over $C$ with fiber $S^k$.
+Let $C$ be a manifold and $\pi:E\to C$ an oriented sphere bundle over $C$ with fiber $S^k$.
 Then we have an exact sequence \cite[\S 14]{bott2013differential}

 where $e$ is the Euler class of $E$.
 In this part, we generalize it to the setting of flow categories.
-Such construction plays an important role in proving the uniqueness of ring structure of exact symplectic fillings of a flexibly fillable contact manifold in \cite{ring}.
+Such a construction plays an important role in proving the uniqueness of the cohomology ring of exact symplectic fillings of a flexibly fillable contact manifold in \cite{ring}.